bloodgroup-cplusplus/CGAL/README.md

 for Mac os install it using the command

 brew install gmp.
-Some CGAL programs run only with qt5 and above .
+Visual studio is required for running this in windows Some CGAL programs run only with qt5 and above .
 While compiling the programs do not forget to link it with the gmp (i.e., compile using the command g++ progname.cpp -lgmp) followed by ./a.out